dylmye/dylmye.github.io/_posts/2022-08-22-youtube-discord.md

 Thanks to Kevin Cox for [this useful article](https://kevincox.ca/2021/12/16/youtube-websub/) about the YouTube feed.

 Thanks to the contributors to [this IndieWebCamp wiki article](https://indieweb.org/How_to_publish_and_consume_WebSub), especially Aaron Parecki.

+Thanks to you for reading this :) Please do [get in touch](twitter.com/dylan_mye) if you have any feedback or comments!